Social Media Trends: Which Platforms Should Your Dispensary Be On?

 On the other end of the spectrum, there’s Instagram.
 While it’s hardly underappreciated, we’re confident there’s still plenty of room for growth there.
 With the introduction of Instagram Reels back in 2020, users were invited to partake in what some analysts predict will become the driving force in social media: The rise of remixing.

 In the context of social media, “remixing” is taking existing content like images and short videos and incorporating them into a new post.
 This layering allows users to create context and foster self-expression.
-And from a marketing standpoint, remixing is poised to change and deepen the ways brands and consumers interact, potentially bringing them closer together.
+From a marketing standpoint, remixing is poised to change and deepen how brands and consumers interact, potentially bringing them closer together.
 If you can capitalize on this nascent trend by creating sticky, emotionally resonant, and highly sharable content—again, tailored to each platform—it’s a golden opportunity to deepen the relationship with your customers (while creating imagery, memes, and other content they’ll want to share and share again).
 As quoted in the HubSpot/Talkwalker report we referenced earlier, influencer marketing expert Gordon Glenister had this to say:

 Speaking of influencers, we’d be remiss if we didn’t devote some ink to this hugely important subset of the social media world.
 We’ve reported on the rise of cannabis influencers for some time now, how individuals ranging from informal guides to full-on brand ambassadors wield an outsize influence in the world of dispensary marketing.
 With the vast majority of consumers predisposed to trust recommendations from friends and family first, it’s a logical development in the realm of peer-to-peer marketing.